Welcome to NI&S AAA!

 OpenLDAP

 OpenLDAP is a free, open-source LDAP directory server.
-NI&S's instance of the directory contains entries with authentication and authorization data used by both FreeRADIUS and Clearpass.
+NI&S's instance of the directory contains entries with authentication and authorization data used by both FreeRADIUS and Clearpass, and is managed by the Middleware group.

 Infrastructure